teleivo/cs143/assignments/PA5J/README.md

 ## TODO

-* fix bug in gc_test.cl
-  * add a test using dispatches with params and their own lets in between to ensure the invariant of stack is restored is uphold/tested
-* how does deep arithmatic work with regards to registers? do I also need the stack/fp for it?
-* fibonacci show it actually works
-  * print sequence of fibonacci using the Cons from the manual?
+* up to now I ran my generator with the reference tool chain: run only my implementation in the `my` case in test.sh
+  * why is my semantic analysis not working with my parser/lexer?
 * does Cool support closures?
-* why is -4 not valid according to the reference parser?
 * how to get the example programs to do something useful?
 They did not even have a main before I added one
-* up to now I ran my generator with the reference tool chain: run only my implementation in the `my` case in test.sh
 * fix main README.md todos

 ## Limitations and improvements